 All of these factors could point to fewer crowds in Disney World in 2023.
 However, we’ve also seen that — over the last year — the price increases and political drama haven’t been enough to keep people away from the parks.
 Guest attendance is still up from previous years, despite all of the changes.

-So it’s possible that Disney World will still be crowded if you plan to visit next year.
+It’s possible that Disney World will still be crowded if you plan to visit in 2023.
 If that’s the case, check out these posts to help you cope with the crowds:

 - The Secret to Avoiding Disney Springs Crowds